ssc-oscar/lookup/README.md

         i.
 39247534 are not forks ghReposList2017.nofork
         i.
 9774023 not seen before list2017.u
         i.
 1287830 repos with detail in bbList2017
-1. clone repos in the list (breatk into 400Gb chunks based on size github.github-ghUsers17.repos.values.full_name.id.size.private.fork.forks.forks_count.watchers.watchers_count.stargazers_count.has_downloads.has_pages.open_issues.hompage.language.created_at.updated_at.pushed_at.default_branch.description)
+1. clone repos in the list (break into 400Gb chunks based on size github.github-ghUsers17.repos.values.full_name.id.size.private.fork.forks.forks_count.watchers.watchers_count.stargazers_count.has_downloads.has_pages.open_issues.hompage.language.created_at.updated_at.pushed_at.default_branch.description)
 1. extract olist.gz for each chunk
 1. extract blobs, commits, trees, tags based on the olist (see beacon scripts below)
 1. Extract c2p info from *.olist.gz, olist.gz is obtained first, then objects are extracted based on it